 • Melissa Graboyes.
 A Century of Failures: History, Ethics, and Malaria Elimination in Africa, 1900-2020.
 Writing in progress.

-• Full NSF Grant proposal HERE (July 2018)
+• Full NSF CAREER Grant proposal HERE (July 2018)

-This is a new collaborative research project, funded with a 3-year NSF Standard award through the Ethical and Responsible Research (ER2) Program area, which is being completed with co-PIs Alfredo Burlando and Ted Miguel of CEGA (UC Berkeley), in addition to Judith Meta assisting in East Africa.
 The project will be based in East Africa, and will focus specifically on the ethics and practice of returning research results to African participants.
 The project will document current practices for disseminating research findings in economics and related social science disciplines.
 Through surveys and in-depth interviewing, we will also gather perspectives from development economists and African research participants regarding their experiences with RCTs and their expectations about if, when, and how results should be returned.
 The project will conclude with the development of a best practices guide that will be widely shared among development economists and stakeholder organizations through conferences, workshops, teaching guides, and articles to facilitate further conversation on best practices in this area.

 • Full NSF grant proposal HERE (Feb 2023)